 - The grade level(s) of the student; - Name and performance benchmark on screening, diagnostic, progress monitoring, local assessment, statewide assessment or teacher observations used to identify students with substantial deficiencies in reading and subsequent interventions provided.
 FSA-ELA scores must be used for appropriate grade levels; - DT1 must clearly state the conditions the district uses to determine whether a student has a substantial reading deficiency and will subsequently notify the student's parent as required in Section 1008.25, F.S.
-This also includes a description of the intensive, explicit, systematic, and multisensory reading interventions which will be provided to students in grades K-3; - DT1 must include information on how the Florida Kindergarten Readiness Screener will be used to plan intervention for students scoring in the following performance levels: - 1) Scaled score of 497-529 - 2) Scaled score of 438-496 - 3) Scaled score of 437 and below; and - An explanation of how instruction will be modified for students who have not responded to a specific reading intervention with the initial intensity (time and group size) provided;
+This also includes a description of the intensive, explicit, systematic and multisensory reading interventions which will be provided to students in grades K-3; - DT1 must include information on how the Florida Kindergarten Readiness Screener will be used to identify students for intervention.
+For each grade level on each chart, districts must include a description of which students will be reported in the Student Information System with an appropriate code for the Reading Intervention Component; and - An explanation of how instruction will be modified for students who have not responded to a specific reading intervention with the initial intensity (time and group size) provided;